-Zac Schwarz is executive Creative Director, Golin.
-Creative lead on Cadbury, Johnnie Walker Red Label and Unilever’s detergent brands, he started his career at Cake in the music and events department then moved onto Borkowski, Shine Communications and Freuds.
+Zac Schwarz is former executive Creative Director, at Golin.
+There he was creative lead on Cadbury, Johnnie Walker Red Label and Unilever’s detergent brands, he started his career at Cake in the music and events department then moved onto Borkowski, Shine Communications and Freuds.
 His passions include cooking, the natural world and the recent birth of his new puppies.

 What was the last ‘big idea’ that you developed?

 We were the lead creative agency in the UK for Johnnie Walker Red Label and I developed a platform called Go Bold and that has been in special build advertising, it’s a Facebook campaign, a PR campaign: a through-the-line campaign that I developed and the one I’m most proud of.

 Was being the lead creative a real punch-the-air moment?

 Yes, we’re trying to see that our creative thinking is given its just dues and it’s great when that happens.

 It followed the insight that young men want to demonstrate their progression through life so we came up with ‘why not go bold and drink this new drink.’
 But it all starts with research – for me, it’s all about research.
 I use a book, which probably doesn’t sound all that innovative given that it’s so years old – it’s by James Webb Young and it’s called Producing Ideas – and it’s the definitive book on advertising from the 1950s.